Logic App Standard to on‑prem file shares — no OPDG, no ASEv3

 -

-Great blog post from Tim D’haeyer: https://zure.com/blog/bridging-the-gap-azure-logic-apps-meets-on-prem-fileshares/
+Great blog post from Tim D’haeyer: Bridging the gap: Azure Logic Apps meets on-prem fileshares

-- Built‑in File System connector reference (Standard): https://learn.microsoft.com/azure/logic-apps/connectors/built-in/reference/filesystem/
+- Built‑in File System connector reference (Standard)

 - Community updates confirming support on Logic App Standard with VNET (no ASEv3 required):